ok-hoff/f23-project-3-ok_hoff/README.rst

    * You'll want to read this **entire document** before beginning the project.
 Please ask any questions you have on Piazza, but only if this README does not answer your question.
    * Finally, be sure to start early.
 If you wait until a few days before the due date, you are unlikely to finish in time.

-This project has a single deadline: **Friday, March 18th 11:59:59 PM**.
+This project has a single deadline: **Thursday, March 18th 11:59:59 PM**.
 As outlined in the course syllabus, you may extend this deadline using slip days.

 Project Desciption
 ------------------